akka/akka-http/docs/src/main/paradox/routing-dsl/directives/basic-directives/extractRequestEntity.md

 ## Description

-Extracts the @unidoc[RequestEntity] from the @unidoc[RequestContext].
+Extracts the @apidoc[RequestEntity] from the @apidoc[RequestContext].

-The directive returns a @unidoc[RequestEntity] without unmarshalling the request.
+The directive returns a @apidoc[RequestEntity] without unmarshalling the request.
 To extract domain entity,
 @ref[entity](../marshalling-directives/entity.md) should be used.

 ## Example